Visiting Folkestone & Hythe District

 Lower Leas Coastal Park

-Visitors to the Lower Leas Coastal Park should use the Coastal Park car park (CT20 1PS) in Lower Sandgate Road West.
+Visitors to the Lower Leas Coastal Park should use the parking along Lower Sandgate Road West (42 Radnor Clf, Folkestone CT20 2JL).
 Please follow signs for Folkestone Seafront when visiting the coastal park.

 Folkestone Harbour

-We have a number of car parks in the Folkestone Harbour area, with the main ones located at Tram Road (CT20 1QN), Harbourside (CT20 1QN) and Upper Payers (CT20 1EZ).
-Visit our interactive map to find out more about these and other sites.
+We have a number of car parks in the Folkestone Harbour area, with the main ones located at Tram Road, Harbour St and Payers Park.

 There are larger car parks in the area operated by Folkestone Harbour & Seafront Development Company.
 Following discussions with the council, these will be opened for public use at peak times to increase parking capacity in the area.